micaellobo/e-commerce-store/README.md

 For local development is preferable to have installed `Java 17`, `Maven` and run the necessary databases with docker([docker-compose-dbs.yaml](https://githubcom/micaellobo/e-commerce-store/raw/master/deployment/docker-compose-dbs.yaml)). \
-And run each service individually with the following command:
+And run each service individually with `mvn spring-boot:run`.

-        mvn spring-boot:run

 ### Exploring and Interacting with API